 Another essential step in downsizing your lifestyle is to get rid of the clutter in your life.
 It might be time to clean out the garage, the attic, and all the little nooks where various items have been hidden for years.
-If you find you haven’t used something has been sitting in a box for years and you haven’t thought about it, maybe it’s time to get rid of it.
+If you haven’t used something and it has been sitting in a box for years, maybe it’s time to get rid of the item.
 You can have a yard sale (and get a little extra cash), donate to charity (and get a tax deduction), or pass your items along to relatives and friends who might need them (and feel good about helping someone else).

 Technology can make your life easier in this regard as well.
 It is often possible to find smaller, streamlined versions of what you have that take up less space.
 I’m working up the desire to declutter my life by getting an electronic reading device so that I don’t have so many books.
 This is proving more difficult than I would have thought, due to my attachment to books.
 But if I want to downsize my lifestyle, it’s something to consider.
 Of course, the downside to this type of decluttering is that it can mean an outlay of money.
 So if you are trying to avoid spending as you downsize, technology might not be the way to go.

 Finally, you need to make a plan for your money and for your life if you want to downsize your lifestyle.
 If your goal is to reduce the amount of food you get eating out, or via take-out, or in expensive packaged form, you will have to engage in meal planning and make time to cook at home.
 If you want your family to enjoy simpler, frugal activities, you will need to plan ahead to make time and look for discounts.
 The same is true of budget travel when you go on vacation.